spinnaker/spinnaker.github.io/setup/install/providers/azure.md

 you can generate a new key: `az ad sp credential reset --name $APP_ID`<br/>
 > 2. Starting from Halyard v1.19, SSH public key will be used to provision VM scale set by default.
 If you prefer to use password, add the parameter<br/>
 `--useSshPublicKey "false" \`<br/>
-Prior to Halyard v1.19, the default credential option is password.<br/>
+Prior to Halyard v1.19, the default credential option is password and halyard does not support the above parameter to switch the option to SSH public key.<br/>
 Secret values of either the SSH public key or password are stored in the Azure key vault specified by the parameter `--default-key-vault`, in which the stored secret names are called "VMPassword" and "VMSshPublicKey", separately.<br/>
 > 3. The used Azure region by default is "eastus" and "westus".
 If you would like to add custom regions, add the parameter<br/>
 `--regions <input regions seperated by comma without quotation marks> \`